 A sad message in the papers today.
 A 47-year old man died in the Nepalese city Gopeta after downing an 0,75 liter bottle of whisky.
 Pancharam Bishwokarma did this because of a bet.
 Since he proved he could indeed drink the full bottle of Royal Stag his friend had to pay for it: an easy earned 700 rupees (6 euro’s).
 But three weeks later the Nepalese jewler died of the “medical complications” of his act.

 “Bishwokarma went home and after a few hours he started puking.
-He couldn’t get tosleep and was rushed into a hospital”, police spokesman Sanjeev Khadka.
-Doctor Pashupati Chaudhary added: “He drunk the bottle of whisky, with an alcohol percentage of 42%, in one time, without eating.
+He couldn’t get tosleep and was rushed into a hospital”, police spokesman Sanjeev Khadka said.
+Doctor Pashupati Chaudhary added: “He drank the bottle of whisky, with an alcohol percentage of 42%, in one time, without eating.
 That damaged his vital organs, according to the doctors in the hospital.”

 - Always believe in yourself.

 - If you say you’re gonna do something, go on and do it.

 - If people say that you can’t do something, prove them wrong.

 - If you have to go, you might as well go while doing something you love.

 - Money should never be a motivation.
 Do things for honor.

 - If people all over the world know your name when you die, you really achieved something in your life.

 - The last decades of a lifetime are highly overrated anyway.